-Leprosy is a gruesome disease, in which an infected person progressively rots and falls to pieces before his eyes.
-The leper's healing by Jesus teaches that, while Jesus freely healed the man, his cleansing was not really free, and the gift he was told to present to the priests contains vital instruction for all.
+The leper's healing teaches that, while Jesus freely healed the man, his cleansing was not really free.
+The gift he was told to present contains vital instruction.

-The Bible frequently utilizes the hyssop plant as a symbol of cleansing and purification.
-In relation to Christ's sacrifice for our salvation, this herb has aconnection to the Passover in both the Old Testament and the New.
+The Bible frequently uses the hyssop plant as a symbol of cleansing and purification.
+In relation to Christ's sacrifice, this herb has a connection to the Passover.

 Purity before God is far more than just being clean.
 John Ritenbaugh explains that to Jesus being pure in heart touches on the very holiness of God!